solo-io/gloo-ref-arch/demos/extend-monolith/README.md

 This should return 1.
 One of the vets in the table now includes a location of Boston.

+## Extend the monolith to an AWS lambda

+There is a bug in the monolithic application.
+If we open up the "contact" page, we'll see an error.
+Like above, we could solve this without modifying the monolith by adding another route to Gloo.
+In this case, we'll show how you can use Gloo to route to serverless functions.
+We will deploy a lambda to AWS with a new implementation of the contact page, and wire that to our application.

 ### Create a secret with your AWS credentials